sammy-kablammy/.config/quick_reference/git_quick_reference.md

 don't use this command
 it was split into 'switch' and 'restore'

+actually maybe do use. you can do
+* git checkout <commit hash>
+to look at a previous commit.
+think "hey check this out" instead of "checking out of a store"

+to move the current branch to some other commit, use
+* git checkout --hard <commit hash>

 ## git branch
 list branches that currently exist
 * git branch